Note on Dolbeault cohomology and Hodge structures up to bimeromorphisms: Introduction

 \section{Introduction}

-The {\em $\partial\overline\partial$-Lemma} is a strong cohomological decomposition property defined for compact complex manifolds, which is satisfied for example by algebraic projective manifolds and, more generally, by compact K\"ahler manifolds.
-By definition, it means that the Dolbeault cohomology provides a Hodge structure on the de Rham cohomology.
+The {\em $\partial\overline\partial$-Lemma} is a strong cohomological decomposition property defined for complex manifolds, which is satisfied for example by algebraic projective manifolds and, more generally, by compact K\"ahler manifolds.
+The property is closely related to the fact that the Dolbeault cohomology provides a Hodge structure on the de Rham cohomology (cf. Subsection \ref{ss-deldelbar} below).

 This property yields also strong topological obstructions: the real homotopy type of a compact complex manifold satisfying the $\partial\overline\partial$-Lemma is a formal consequence of its cohomology ring \cite{deligne-griffiths-morgan-sullivan}.
-Complex non-K\"ahler manifolds usually do not satisfy the $\partial\overline\partial$-Lemma: for example, it is never satisfied by non-tori compact quotients of nilpotent Lie groups \cite{hasegawa}.
+Complex non-K\"ahler manifolds usually do not satisfy the $\partial\overline\partial$-Lemma: for example, it is never satisfied by compact non-tori nilmanifolds \cite{hasegawa}.
 On the other hand, some examples of compact complex non-K\"ahler manifolds satisfying the $\partial\overline\partial$-Lemma are provided by Moi\v{s}hezon manifolds and manifolds in class $\mathcal{C}$ of Fujiki thanks to \cite[Theorem 5.22]{deligne-griffiths-morgan-sullivan}, see \cite{hironaka} for a concrete example.
 By the results contained in \cite[Corollary 3.13]{campana}, \cite[Theorem 1]{lebrun-poon} and thanks to the stability property of the $\partial\overline\partial$-Lemma for small deformations \cite[Proposition 9.21]{voisin-1}, \cite[Theorem 5.12]{wu} one can produce examples of compact complex manifolds satisfying the $\partial\overline\partial$-Lemma and not bimeromorphic to K\"ahler manifolds.
 Other examples of this kind can be found among solvmanifolds \cite{angella-kasuya-AGAG, angella-kasuya-NWEJM, kasuya-JGP}; moreover other examples are provided by Clemens manifolds \cite{friedman, friedman-arxiv1708}, which are constructed by combining modifications and deformations.

+The main aim of this note is to construct a simply-connected compact complex non-K\"ahler manifold satisfying the $\partial\overline\partial$-Lemma.